Kahlua Coffee Chocolate Cake

 This post may contain affiliate links.
 If you click on one and make a purchase, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely love.

 This Kahlúa chocolate cake dates back to 2009 when it was served at my best friend’s baby shower.
-I immediately asked for the recipe and it turned out to be so easy to make that, in addition to my Texas Sheet Cake, it has become one of my go-to brunch dessert for years.
+I immediately asked for the recipe and it turned out to be so easy to make.
+In addition to my Texas sheet cake, it has become one of my go-to brunch desserts for years!

 The icing sinks into all the holes and creates a rich, moist, and coffee flavored chocolate cake.
 Seriously amazing.
 Honestly, it’s like the original “poke” cake before I knew what a poke cake was!